 It was a “world” war not only by country count but by its impact on civilian lives everywhere.
 Entire nations mobilized; civilians worked, rationed goods, and loaned money for war efforts.
 Racist disregard for foreign life also led to widespread, deliberate murder, rape, and displacement of civilians.
-The Nazi holocaust is the most notorious example, but atrocities were committed by several belligerents, on both sides.
+The Nazi holocaust is the most notorious example.
+Other atrocities included massive civilian bombings on both sides.

 The urgent race for military superiority led to unprecedented advances in technology.
 Spinoffs of the war included such groundbreaking fields as electronics, jets and space travel, and nuclear energy.
 The US dropped nuclear bombs on cities to force Japan to surrender in 1945.
 Germany was crushed in the same year and was occupied by Soviet forces in the east and American, British, and French troops in the west.